s-badran/postman-cognito-automation/README.md

 ### Requirements
 - Postman (v10 or higher)
 - AWS Cognito User Pool with Hosted UI enabled
+- App client with Implicit grant enabled (required for token extraction from redirects)
 - Basic familiarity with environment variables in Postman

 ### Configuration